Manuals & documents

 Underwater construction This section provides descriptions of offshore, harbour, port, and river facilities, such as platforms, floating structures, seabed oil and gas structures, wind turbines, tide turbines, and many others, in addition to methods for installing and maintaining them.
 These documents are sourced from manufacturers, engineering offices, national and international bodies, etc. They are classified by year of publication.
 The database can be accessed by clicking the button below.

-Non Destructive Techniques (NDT) This section links to publications discussing non-destructive techniques (NDT) applicable underwater and at the surface, as we must remember that such procedures are also used during mobilizations.
+Non Destructive Testing (NDT) This section links to publications discussing non-destructive testing (NDT) techniques applicable underwater and at the surface, as we must remember that such procedures are also used during mobilizations.
 Documents from various organizations, including the UK HSE and the International Atomic Energy Agency (IAEA), are provided to help readers understand the methods employed based on their technical level.
 They are classified by year of publication, and the database in which they are stored can be accessed by clicking the button below.

 Underwater mapping This section provides publications that discuss methods and tools for designing 2D and 3D maps and positioning job sites, vessels, underwater vehicles, and divers on these maps.
 Note that the progress of the industry results in autonomous underwater vehicles (AUVs) often being used to establish maps and locate targets.
-Therefore, some of the documents available in this section could be considered AUV procedures.
+Therefore, some documents in this section could be considered AUV procedures.
 Click on the button below to access these papers.

 Environmental studies Environmental studies is a complex and interdisciplinary academic field that delves into the intricate interactions between humans and their environment.
 This field integrates principles from diverse areas such as physical sciences, philosophy, sociology, law, and economics, among others.
 This section focuses on studies that analyze the impact of industrial and underwater activities on rivers, lakes, and the marine ecosystem.